vlad196/arch-installation-guide/Драйвера/NVIDIA.md

 #for suspend and resume when using GSP firmware.
 This feature can also work badly on PRIME configurations,
 #so please check dmesg logs for errors if you want to use this.

-#blacklist nouveau
-#alias nouveau off
-#
-# Nouveau must be blacklisted here as well beside from the initrd to avoid a
-# delayed loading (for example on Optimus laptops where the Nvidia card is not
-# driving the main display).
-# But they allreay blacklisted nvidia-utils package in /usr/lib/modprobe.d/nvidia-utils.conf

 options nvidia_drm modeset=1